1970 Asbury Park race riots: Background

 According to Katrina Martin in an article for the David M. Rubenstein Rare Book & Manuscript Library at Duke University, "At the time of the riots, Asbury Park was a town of 17,000, 30% of which were African-American.
 The town’s population increased to 80,000 with summer vacationers.
 The Great Depression, followed by World War II, caused the resort industry in Asbury Park to change dramatically to keep up with the times.
 The fancy resort stays gave way to weekend vacationers.
 The community maintained a steady resort community, but jobs at the resorts were frequently outsourced to white youth in the surrounding areas instead of local African American youth, which caused frustration in the community."A number of demands for youth programming by local African-American leaders had gone unmet by town leaders in the years leading up to the riots.
 As one blogger put it, "With the temperature in the high 90’s, no jobs, no hope for jobs, no recreation programs, and no real indication that city fathers were listening to their concerns – the west side youth were frustrated, angry and most likely feeling a sense of hopelessness."

 Events

-The riots began on July 4, when African-American youth began breaking shop windows after a late dance at the West Side Community Center.
-By July 7, a list of twenty demands—including employment for Black youth and appointment of Black people on the Board of Education—was sent to the city by members of the Black community.
+On July 4, 1970, frustration among Black youth on the west side of Asbury Park boiled over.
+A gathering of unemployed and idle teenagers on the west side turned unruly after a late dance at the West Side Community Center.
+When some youth began throwing bottles and rocks at each other and at passing cars on Springwood Avenue, police intervened.
+The arrival of just two officers failed to calm the situation and instead escalated tensions.
+The crowd, already angered by economic and racial injustice, responded by smashing windows of businesses along Springwood Avenue.

+What began as sporadic disturbances over the next few nights soon turned into a sustained and organized uprising.
+Over the following days the West Side business district was subjected to fires, looting, smashed windows, and broad property destruction.
+On July 6, city declared a state of emergency, imposed a curfew, and brought in reinforcements including state police and neighboring departments.
+On July 7, community leaders presented a formal list of twenty demands to city officials, calling for concrete reforms: employment opportunities for Black youth, better housing oversight, a civilian police review board, and fair representation on the Board of Education, among other social and economic reforms.

+After the demands were ignored and violence on the streets continued, a confrontation on July 7 turned especially violent as state police opened fire as crowds moved from the West Side toward the railroad tracks that separated the Black neighborhood from the white East Side.
+Bullets intended as warning shots ricocheted and struck civilians causing 44 civilians, including 14 minors to be wounded.
+In the aftermath of that incident, violent episodes gradually tapered off.
+By July 11, 1970, police and state troopers withdrew from their posts on the West Side and the formal “state of emergency” policing presence ended, marking the end of the active unrest period.